The Nest

 Go Back To Previous Page

 If you want to start and raise a family in New York City, the quality of education is probably at the forefront of your mind.
 So what is the NYCtop public elementary schools in NYC public school system like?
 To begin with, New York City’s public school system gets operated by the New York City Department of Education.
 NYC’s public school system is – by far – the largest in the United States, covering all five boroughs.
 For example, they have more than 1,800 public schools, teach more than 1.1 million students, and have an annual budget of almost $25 billion.
-According to the New York Census Data, there are 7,056,860 total households in NYC; 65.7% of them are family households, and 34.4% are non-family households.
+According to the New York Census Data, there are 7,056,860 total households in NYC; 65.7% are family households, and 34.4% are non-family households.
 We will highlight the top 10 public elementary schools in NYC.

-In 2018, NYC spent $26,869 per student, which is its highest compared to previous years.
 Out of the 1.1 million students in the public education system, almost half of them, 488,000, are elementary school students.

-Then, the NYC Department of Education got divided into 32 community school districts and then into smaller zones that determine which local school serves which area.
+Then, the NYC Department of Education got divided into 32 community school districts and smaller zones that determine which local school serves which area.
 A child is then assigned a school within a zone based on their home address.
-However, a few districts don’t have zoned schools and are known as “choice districts,” where students living in the area rank their preferred schools when applying.
+However, a few districts don’t have zoned schools and are known as “choice districts,” where students in the area rank their preferred schools when applying.
 Many public schools also offer special programs such as gifted and talented education, English language learner’s education, and small learning communities.

 Tips for finding a home near the best public elementary schools in New York

 The NYC public school system has much to offer its students, but how can you ensure your child attends the best public school in New York City?
-As the school a student attends gets based on their zone and district, living next to good schools is essential.
+As the school a student follows gets based on their zone and district, living next to good schools is essential.
 We will provide you with some tips on how to rent next to good schools in NYC.

 NYC’s top 10 public elementary schools in NYC